T-Fritzsche/Vibrometer/README.md

 connected via VISA-Interface.
-The transducer under test is excited via waveform generator (AFG-2225, GWinstek) and the velocity is measured by a laser vibrometer (Polytec OFV-534 head and OFV-3001 evaluation unit) which are connected to a PC via serial.
+The transducer under test is excited via waveform generator (AFG-2225, GWinstek) and the velocity is measured by a laser vibrometer (Polytec OFV-534 head and OFV-3001 evaluation unit) which are connected to a PC via serial port.
 To move the transducer two linear axis (UT-100, Newport) are controlled via self-made motor control.
 A acoustic reflector is mounted in the course of beam to prevent standing waves.

-The setup features the measurement of:
+The setup features the measurement of **velocity** and **displacment**:
-+ velocity
-+ displacment

-And saves these parameters:
 + time-dependent over 1.5 period
 + in addition to the excitation voltage
 + additionally the phase-shift between excitation and mechanical parameter